 7. Gifting Dead Animals:

 Cats are predators by nature.
 They love to hunt their prey and get their nutrition from this.
 However, this is a trait that kept the wild cats fed and healthy.
-With modernization, cats became pets and had no need for hunting.
+With modernization, cats became pets and did not need for hunting.
 However, their hunting trait has been passed on from one generation to another.
 So, if you ever see your cat catching anything that moves and gifting it to you, it is a sign that they are sharing their catch with you.
 Remember, if you get a dead animal or a squeaky toy from your cat, you are loved.

 8. Cuddling With You: